Legion-exe/SelfEvaluation/00-self-evaluation/README.md

 ```

 ### Codelab 04
-1. [:x:] Create a method that returns the month in English by its number.
+1. [:heavy_check_mark:] Create a method that returns the month in English by its number.
     - Run the tests (before and after having implemented your solution.
         - The tests will also show what the exact requirements are!
-2. [:x:] Create a method that takes in a number of elements and calculates a price based on the following rules:
+2. [:heavy_check_mark:] Create a method that takes in a number of elements and calculates a price based on the following rules:
     - The first 10 elements costs 5 euro each.
     - The following 5 elements costs 4 euro each.
     - Every next element costs 3 euro each.